ecraig12345/better-deps/README.md

 ## Caveat

-The recommendations implemented by this CLI are "better practices" that tend to reduce issues encountered in certain common monorepo setups, but they may not be applicable or preferable in all cases.
+The changes implemented by this CLI may help reduce issues encountered in certain common monorepo setups, but they may not be applicable or preferable in all cases.

 ## Commands